This post may contain affiliate links. Please read my disclosure for more information.

 Typically, carbohydrates present in food get converted into glucose which is then transported all around your body and fuels brain function.
 However, if your carbohydrate intake goes down, the liver secretes ketone bodies and fatty acids from fat.
 These ketone bodies are then flushed into your brain and serve as an alternative energy source to glucose.

 Basically, instead of cutting down on fat, as most other diets promote, you restrict your carbohydrates intake and eat more fat instead.
 Therefore you’re no longer able to eat foods like bananas as one banana contains about 27 grams of carbs.
 Instead, you need to eat foods that are lower in carbs as you will need to go down to about 20-50 grams of carbs per day to be successful on keto.

 Keeping this in mind, let’s take about rice.

 Rice is a significant source of carbohydrates.
 In fact, one cup of regular rice contains over 45 grams of carbs.
-This is a food that you definitely cannot have on the keto /low carb diet.
+This is a food that you definitely cannot have on keto /low carb.